sashafklein/shape/README.md

 - `number` - Asserts that the value is of type number.
 - `function` - Asserts that the value is of type function.
 - `boolean` - Asserts that the value is of type boolean.
+- `nul` - Asserts that the value is null (a protected word, thus the weird spelling).
+- `undef` - Asserts that the value is of type undefined (a protected word, thus the weird spelling).
 - `object` - Asserts that the value is of type object (and NOT an array).
 Only to be used if you are ambivalent about the values within the object.
 - `array` - Asserts that the value is an array.
 Only to be used if you are ambivalent about the values within the array.
 - `format(regex)` - Asserts that the value matches the given regex.